RobDavenport/Game-Design/Gamercade Proposals/3d Proposal.md

 	- API Docs

 #### Feature Set Proposal

-##### Graphics Engine Limitations
+##### Graphics Engine Specs & Limitations
+The following limitations are built with the core principals in mind: they should be simple yet flexible, and support the Neo-Retro goal of the project.
+Some of these features are influenced by modern day standards (such as tangent space normal maps, and 4-bone influence animation), other constraints will keep things back within the retro feel.

 - Textures
 	- 32bit RGBA
 	- 512x512 max size (~1mb)
-	- Nearest Filtering
+	- Nearest Filtering Only
-	- Repeating/Tiling
+	- Repeating/Tiling Only
 - Lighting
 	- Single Flat Ambient Light Value
 	- Up to 4 of:
 		- Directional Light
 		- Point Light
 		- Spotlight
+	- Lights can be adjusted freely at runtime
 	- Fixed Light Rendering Models
 		- Unlit
 		- Flat Shading
 		- Blinn-Phong Shading
 - Meshes
+	- Only indexed and triangulated geometry
 	- Supported Vertex Parameters
 		- Position
 		- UV
 		- Color
 		- Normal
 		- Tangent
-	- - Up to 4 Textures per Mesh
+	- Up to 4 Textures per Mesh
-		- Diffuse Map
+		- Diffuse Map (Albedo)
-		- Normal Map
+		- Normal Map (Tangent Space)
 		- Specular Map
 		- Emissive Map
 - Skeletal Animation
 	- Keyframed Animation